 The 200th anniversary of the Additional Burial Ground

-In June 2012 the graveyard’s 200th anniversary was celebrated with a Flower Festival and a Schools Project.
+In June 2012 the graveyard’s 200th anniversary was celebrated with a Flower Festival and a primary Schools Project.

 Image Gallery